 How to Cut your Comcast Xfinity Bill Price with Discounts

-I was 0-for-2 in previous attempts with Comcast to get a break on my cable bill.
+I was 0-for-2 in previous attempts with Comcast to cut my cable and internet bill.
 I had no leverage.
-Comcast (aka “Xfinity”) knows they’re the only cable provider game in town, which doesn’t give you much in the way of price negotiation power.
+Comcast (aka “Xfinity”) knows they are often the only high-speed internet and TV entertainment provider game in town, which doesn’t give you much in the way of price negotiation power.
 But, in some locales, that’s not true anymore.

 Recently, AT&T has rolled out their fiber internet and TV streaming bundles in my area.
 I decided to do some price comparisons.
 I found out that I could get an equivalent plan through AT&T for about $40 cheaper than what I was paying as a long-time customer with Comcast.
 A very similar service at a cheaper price?
 It turns out that’s Comcast’s kryptonite!
 Here’s how I got my total Comcast bill lowered and how you can too.